 EHSS works with the laboratories to update signage on a regular basis.
 Laboratories must notify EHSS of changes in laboratory hazards, entry requirements, and emergency contacts.
-The Laboratory Safety Signage Form is available on the EHSS website.

-An explanation of the symbols is available on the Boise State EHSS website or by contacting EHSS.
+An explanation of the symbols is available by contacting EHSS.

 4.6.2.
 Emergency Contact List